Supporting an observation

 Where a project has more than 16 hours of continuous observing, at least two observers must take part: it is not permissible for observers to observe for more than 16 hours in 24.
 Combinations of local and remote observing may be possible to achieve this.

-At the telescope
+At the SOC

 In case of trouble during observations

-Emergency and semi-emergency situations
+Emergency and Semi-Emergency situations

 The on-call person, or some staff member should be notified at any time of cryogenics failures, drive failures, complete power loss or generator failure, air conditioning failure or equipment overtemperature, serious personal injury or fire.